greaterthan/Guide-to-Cobudgeting/README.md

 Learn how to use collaborative financial tools in your organization.
 This Handbook provides you with everything you need to make collaborative finance easy with the help of training resources, guides, and stories.

+## Why collaborative finance?

+#### Money makes collaboration real.

+Collaborative finance is a powerful tool to increase engagement, transparency and agility in organisations, networks, communities and groups.

 ---

 [**Greaterthan** ](https://greater.finance/)has the mission to nurture an open, collaborative finance ecosystem.
 We want to make collaborative finance easy and accessible to anyone.